 Description

 Buffumville Lake sits quietly in Charlton, Massachusetts, offering a refreshing alternative to the state's busier hiking destinations.
-This 200-acre reservoir, managed by the U.S. Army Corps of Engineers, combines well-maintained trails with diverse outdoor recreation opportunities in a setting that feels surprisingly remote despite its central Massachusetts location.
+This 200-acre reservoir, managed by the U.S. Army Corps of Engineers, combines well-maintained trails with a genuinely peaceful atmosphere that feels surprisingly remote for central Massachusetts.
+Whether you're looking for a quick loop after work or a relaxed half-day outing with the family, this spot delivers without the crowds.

 Lake Views and Scenic Highlights